RedisLabs/redis-cluster-proxy/README.md

   The last item ("supported") indicates whether the command is currently supported by the proxy.

-  The optional third argument can be used to specify a filter, in this case:
+  The optional third argument can be used as a filter, with the following options:
   - `UNSUPPORTED`: only lists unsupported commands
-  - `CROSSSLOTS-UNSUPPORTED`: only lists commands that cannot be used with cross-slots queries, even if they've been enabled in the proxy's configuration.
+  - `CROSSSLOTS-UNSUPPORTED`: only lists commands that cannot be used with cross-slots queries, even if cross-slots queries have been enabled in the proxy's configuration.

 - PROXY CLIENT <subcmd>